33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 When the cruise ships come to town, Dubrovnik turns into a whole different city with literal Disney-World-during-summer-weekends levels of crowds.

-If you can, plan your trip–or at least certain activities like walking the city walls–for when the cruise ships won’t be in port.
+If you can, plan your trip, or at least certain activities like walking the city walls, for when the cruise ships won’t be in port.
+And, barring that, when as few cruise ships will be in port as possible.

 READ NEXT